 Many people are concerned that their bodies won’t feel the same – to themselves or others – post an augmentation procedure.

 The short answer is that your tissue may feel different after an augmentation.
-Fat transfer augmentations and breast lifts which don’t involve implants will lead to the most “natural” feeling.
+Fat transfer augmentations and breast lifts that don’t involve implants will lead to the most “natural” feeling.
 Read recovery

-If you choose an implant, there are still lots of factors which can make an impact on “feel.”
+If you choose an implant, there are still lots of factors that can make an impact on “feel.”
 For example: